 Public authorities can meet their obligations under the EO Act either through a standalone EEO management plan (as outlined above) or an integrated workforce and diversity plan.

 Commissioner’s Circular 2017-04 encourages authorities to consider the integration of diversity with broader workforce planning through an integrated workforce and diversity plan.
 This integrated approach supports an inclusive workplace and streamlines human resource planning processes, whilst meeting legislative obligations.

 When assessing integrated workforce and diversity plans or standalone EEO management plans, as required by section 143 of the EO Act, the DEOPE only focusses on ensuring that plans include initiatives to meet the provisions of section 145(2) of the EO Act.

 The DEOPE does not prescribe how a public authority presents its EEO management plan or workforce and diversity plan.
 Public authorities should consider a ‘fit for purpose’ approach which may take into account the size of the authority, nature of the workforce and level of competency in EEO management planning.

-Authorities looking for a ideas on EEO initiatives may find the following templates useful:
+Authorities looking for ideas on EEO initiatives may find the following templates useful:

-- State Government EEO management plan template over 100 employees
+EEO management plan template (less than 100 employees)